Updated September 24, 2019

 While Acthar Gel has been used to treat patients for more than 50 years, its label was reviewed by the FDA in 2010, at which time the FDA determined there was sufficient scientific and clinical evidence to support its use in the 19 various indications1 contained in the current Acthar Gel label.

-One of these indications is for use of Acthar Gel in the treatment of Infantile Spasms (IS)2, for which it is considered the gold-standard for treatment.
+One of these indications is for use of Acthar Gel in the treatment of Infantile Spasms (IS)2.
 Two randomized clinical trials were submitted in support of FDA approval of the drug and its effectiveness as a treatment for IS, one of which compared Acthar Gel to prednisone.
 In that trial 86.7% of patients had a positive response to Acthar Gel vs. 28.6% that responded to prednisone.
 Patients who responded in the pivotal study treated with a two-week course of Acthar Gel therapy experienced complete suppression of the two key measures of disease – spasms and hypsarrhythmia.
 The IS clinical trial results appear in Section 14 of the full prescribing information for the drug.

 Aside from treatment of IS, Acthar Gel is often prescribed by doctors predominantly as a later-line treatment to a small subset of patients suffering from various devastating diseases for whom other approved FDA treatment options have failed.